When Do The Chinese Celebrate Christmas

 • Learn Some Basic Mandarin Phrases: Knowing a few basic Mandarin phrases, such as "Merry Christmas" (Shèngdàn kuàilè - 圣诞快乐) and "Happy New Year" (Xīnnián kuàilè - 新年快乐), can go a long way in showing respect and appreciation.

 • Visit a Church: If you're Christian and want to attend a Christmas service, many churches in China welcome foreign visitors.
-However, be aware that some churches may require registration or have restrictions on attendance.
+That said, be aware that some churches may require registration or have restrictions on attendance.

 FAQ: Christmas in China